DobbiKov/translate-dir-lib/docs/tool-profound-explanation.md

 language and it's translation on the target one.
 That vocabulary that is passed to the LLM in order to improve it's translation quality.

-Current version of the library uses `gemini-2.0-flash` Google's model that requires `GOOGLE_API_KEY` to be set as an environment variable.
-The information about how to obtain such key can be found [here](https://aistudio.google.com/app/apikey).
+Current version of the library supports the next services:
+- OpenAI
+- Anthropic
+- Google
+- Aristote
+- xAI

+Each service can be set as well as a model supported by each service using an appropriate interface.
+The google's `gemini-2.0-flash` is a model set by default.

+When translating, an environment variable `LLM_API_KEY` must be set accordingly to the service you use.

 ## Correcting
 After the translation a user may want to correct or edit the translated files.